 In Pennsylvania, assault can be generally defined as causing or attempting to cause bodily harm to someone else or making someone fear that they are going to sustain bodily harm.
 This means that a defendant can be convicted of assault even if he or she did not actually cause bodily harm to another person.
-The assault charges attorneys know that this makes some assault cases very subjective because it has to be determined whether or not a defendant attempted to cause harm or if an alleged victim actually believed he or she was going to be physically harmed by the accused.
+The assault charges lawyers know that this makes some assault cases very subjective because it has to be determined whether or not a defendant attempted to cause harm or if an alleged victim actually believed he or she was going to be physically harmed by the accused.

 Pennsylvania assaults are either simple assaults or aggravated assaults.
 Simple assault generally includes either minor injuries or no injuries at all.
 In simple assault cases the prosecutor will try to prove that the defendant caused bodily injury to another, that the defendant attempted to cause bodily injury, or that the defendant caused another to fear that the defendant was going to cause them bodily injury.
 Aggravated assault is more serious, often involving serious injuries or assaults where public officers or school officials are the alleged victims.